MatteoFasulo/Whisper-TikTok/docs/index.md

   -v, --verbose             Verbose (Flag)
 ```

 > If you use the --random_voice option, please specify both --gender and --language arguments.
-Also you will need to specify the --non_english argument if you want to use a non-English voice otherwise the program will use the English model.
 Whisper model will auto-detect the language of the audio file and use the corresponding model.

 ## Usage Examples